TheHooligan95/hack-technicolor/docs/Unlock.md

 ```bash
 list dhcp_option '6,<dns 1>,<dns 2>'
 ```
+warning: check your spelling, as wrong spelling might cause the device to brick upon a reboot.
+You're supposed to remove the inequality simbols <>
 ### Redirecting all queries through the gateway to a specific DNS server

 1. Using `vi` or a program like WinSCP edit /etc/config/dhcp